hmrc/releaser/README.md

 * .tgz
 * .zip

-Any JAR files present will be modified to update instances of version numbers contained withing.
+Any JAR files present will be modified to update instances of version numbers contained within.
 Any other files will be renamed if the filenames contain a release candidate version string, but otherwise no transformations will be applied.

 If the artefact does NOT contain a JAR matching the naming conventions, you must supply a commit.mf file instead.
 This file tells the releaser which commit to tag when making the release.
 An example is as follows: